Bicycle Helmet Safety Institute

 Our review finds no radical safety improvement this year that would compel you to replace your current helmet.
 Almost all of the helmets meet standards and offer good if not excellent protection.
 We have tested a sample of cheap and expensive helmets and found no real performance differences.
 We recommend looking for a helmet that fits you well and has a rounded, smooth exterior with no major snag points.

-The full report with listings of more than 150 brands is at:
+The full report with listings of more than 150 brands is on

 - Rounder profile "compact," "city," "urban" or "commuter" models are still growing in number.
 We list 65 of them.